16 September . 2016

 Think About Traffic Patterns

 While sight lines are important, the feel of a home isn't based solely by what you can see from a given location in a home.
 In many ways, the true measure of a floor plan is the feeling you get as you move through the home.

 Many builders these days have reduced or even eliminated hallways.
 It's becoming rare to use a hallway to move from one space to another — they can be a waste of space.
 In many cases, rooms themselves have become our passageways.
 This has the added advantage of making smaller rooms seem larger when they open to other rooms with good sight lines.
-But when you walk from the master bedroom to the kitchen, do you want to walk between the sofa and the TV?
-If your master is upstairs, do you want to walk down the stairs and pass through the entry in your pajamas to get a glass of water?
+But when you walk from the owner's suite to the kitchen, do you want to walk between the sofa and the TV?
+If your owner's suite is upstairs, do you want to walk down the stairs and pass through the entry in your pajamas to get a glass of water?

 The best floor plans use a technique called horizontal banding to accommodate traffic patterns.
-For example, if the family room is flanked on one side by a master bedroom and on the other side by the kitchen, the doors or openings should be kept to the same side of the home.
+For example, if the family room is flanked on one side by an owner's suite and on the other side by the kitchen, the doors or openings should be kept to the same side of the home.
 If not, you create a traffic pattern that forces you to navigate diagonally through another room — in this case, the family room.
 It can also make furniture placement more difficult.